TassianaMilka/Project-Write/Write text/Arduino/README.md

 -Module defined by communication with a computer, made up of USB input,dedicated microcontroller and bridge for uploading code to the arduino;

-- Power connector;
+Power connector;

-- Connectors for sensors that take analogue or digital readings.
+-Connectors for sensors that take analogue or digital readings.